cryptimeleon/cryptimeleon.github.io/getting-started/libraries.md

 # upb.crypto.mclwrap

-Mclwrap provides a wrapper around the efficient BN264 pairing implemented in the [MCL library](https://github.com/herumi/mcl).
-As the pairings implemented in the upb.crypto.math library are not particulary efficient, use of this wrapper is recommended for proper benchmarks.
+Mclwrap provides a wrapper around the BN-254 bilinear group implemented in the [MCL library](https://github.com/herumi/mcl).
+As the bilinear groups implemented in the upb.crypto.math library are not particulary efficient, use of this wrapper is recommended for proper benchmarks.
-Specifically, the mclwrap implementation's group operations are roughly 100 times as fast as our own pairings.
+Specifically, the mclwrap implementation's group operations are roughly 100 times as fast as our own implementation.

 # upb.crypto.benchmark